masoudghah/TSELiveOptionData/README.md

 ---

 ## Tadbir Source
-The Tadbir source provides low latency and more detailed data related to the TSETMC API.
+The Tadbir source (`third_parties/tadbirOMS.py`) provides low latency and more detailed data related to the TSETMC API.
 If the TSETMC API is suitable for screening the total market, then Tadbir may be suitable for obtaining data for actual trading.
 The Tadbir source offers two endpoints:

-1. For retrieving data in bulk (refer to the example output in `tadbir_bulk_data_sample.csv`).
+1. `third_parties.tadbirOMS.tadbir_api.get_last_bulk_data()` For retrieving data in bulk (refer to the example output in `tadbir_bulk_data_sample.csv`).
-2. For obtaining specific symbol information (such as initial margin) and its order book (refer to the example output in `tadbir_detail_data_sample.json`).
+2. `third_parties.tadbirOMS.tadbir_api.get_detail_data()` For obtaining specific symbol information (such as initial margin) and its order book (refer to the example output in `tadbir_detail_data_sample.json`).

 ## Note
 * The code utilizes APIs to fetch live option data.
 Ensure you have a stable internet connection.